- About us

 When cancer treatment comes to an end, it is not uncommon for people to feel both anxious and excited.
 There are emotional, physical and practical challenges to be faced.

 Many people find they need support after active treatment ends.
-Cancer Council can help you and your family find a ?new normal?.
+Cancer Council can help you and your family find a ‘new normal’.
+You may be thinking about taking control of your health and physical well being.
+You may have concerns about getting back into the workforce or have financial worries.
+Cancer Council is here for you even after treatment ends.
 Call us on 13 11 20 for information and support.

-Cancer Council also has publications written for people who have finished treatment.
-These booklets are designed to offer practical information for you, as well as family and friends.
+Cancer Council also has a range of resources written for people who have finished treatment.
+These booklets and fact sheets are designed to offer practical information for you, as well as family and friends.

 A number of our booklets are available as ebooks, making them easy to download on an ebook reader, mobile device or computer.